IntersectMBO/ouroboros-consensus/docs/website/contents/for-developers/Glossary.md

 ## ;Density rule

 A rule to compare two chains `C` and `D`: prefer the chain that has the higher density in the interval after `C ∩ D` of length `sgen`.

+## ;Eclipse attack

+An attack on a blockchain (or any other peer-to-peer network) system in which malicious actors attempt to isolate one or several hones participants from the rest of the network.
+See [this paper](https://www.usenix.org/conference/usenixsecurity15/technical-sessions/presentation/heilman) for an example attack on Bitcoin.

 ## ;Election proof